cardingshed/Spatial-Statistics/README.md

 # Spatial Statistics
-This is a collection of r-code and further resources in Team A's introduction to Spatial Statistics
+This is a collection of r-code and further resources in Team A's introduction to Spatial Statistics.